Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 ### `getBootstrapJS()`

-Returns the JavaScript code as a string.
+Returns the bootstrap code as a string.
 This should be inserted into a `<script>` element.

-## Scope
+## How does it work?

-This module is used to generate a piece of JavaScript code to be embedded into your pages.
+This package is used to generate a piece of JavaScript code to be embedded into your pages.
 This code should be executed as soon as possible by the browser.
 The code implements 4 features:

 ### No JS/JS